UNC-CEMALB/Data_Organization_Visualization_FIle_Management/4.2. Supervised Machine Learning/README.md

 library(Formula)
 library(caret)
 ```
-## Set working directory
+**Set working directory**
 ```{r}
 getwd()
 setwd("/Users/ritaavenbuan/Desktop")
 ```

-## Read in the Data & Change sex into factors
+**Read in the Data & change sex into factors**

+Changing Sex into factors will help the run the machine learning models run properly.

 ```{r}
 #set the working directory